All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Side Effects for Diabetes Patients

 • Hypoglycemia risk.
 Tirzepatide alone carries low hypoglycemia risk.
-However, patients taking tirzepatide alongside insulin or sulfonylureas face a higher risk of low blood sugar.
+But patients taking tirzepatide alongside insulin or sulfonylureas face a higher risk of low blood sugar.
 Your physician may need to reduce your insulin dose when starting tirzepatide.

 • Gastrointestinal effects.
 Nausea, diarrhea, and constipation are common during dose escalation.
 These are typically mild and transient.